Use MATLAB Engine to Execute a Function Call in Generated Code

 Working with mxArrays

-The output of an extrinsic function is an
+The run-time output of an extrinsic function is an

 mxArrayin a variable.